sulaiman-shamasna/GANs/README.md

 - The Generator produces fake examples that are indistinguishable from the real data in the training dataset.
 - The Discriminator can at best randomly guess whether a particular example is real or fake (that is, make a 50/50 guess whether an example is real).

+**NOTE** Nash equilibrium is named after the American economist and mathematician *John Forbes Nash Jr.*, whose life story and career were captured in the biography titled A *Beautiful Mind* and inspired the eponymous film.
 ## References
 - [GANs in Action](https://www.google.de/books/edition/GANs_in_Action/HojvugEACAAJ?hl=en)